Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

 However, it must be noted that dosage requirements may vary based on the individual’s needs due to potential digestive complaints.

-If this is the case, the dose can be lowered, the loading slowed down (with the timeframe extended), or you may want to skip straight to the maintenance phase.
+If this is the case, you can lower the dose, slow down the loading (with the timeframe extended), or you may want to skip straight to the maintenance phase.

 Dependent on muscle mass, dosage may need to be adjusted.